rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ## Mint

-Choose a color and enter your hexadecimal representation in the info text field, and click on the MINT button.
+Choose a color and enter your hexadecimal representation in the info text field, and click on the `MINT` button.

 It will call the `mint()` function at the smart contract instance Color, with the color that you defined.

-I will enter the color value `#FF0000`.
+I will enter the color red, value `#FF0000`.

 > Do not forget to use the symbol `#`